-All children were provided with a brand new school book bag this year, which is now a compulsory part of our school uniform and must be in school every day.
+All children were provided with a brand new school book bag last year, which is now a compulsory part of our school uniform and must be in school every day.
 Children bring reading books home and are encouraged to read for ten minutes daily with an adult.
 School has implemented systems in line with our Covid risk assessments for exchanging books safely so that reading at home can continue and enjoyment of books is not hindered by the pandemic!

-We have recently introduced talk though stories in every class across school and the books shared in these sessions have been carefully selected to be age appropriate texts that children will enjoy accessing at home to read for pleasure.
+We have recently introduced talk though stories across school and the books shared in these sessions have been carefully selected to be age appropriate texts that children will enjoy accessing at home to read for pleasure.

 Any questions please do not hesitate to speak to your child’s class teacher about how we can support you with your child’s reading.